 Crystal Bay is perhaps one of Bali’s most famous dive sites and certainly the most popular during the July to October Sunfish season.
 The dive site is given its name due to amazing ‘crystal’ visibility that is usually experienced.

 Inside of the bay the dive site is a horse shoe shape of coral encircling a white sandy sloping bottom.
 Here we encounter an amazing variety of sea life including sand grazing Surgeon Fish, Sea Snakes, Leaf Blower Wrasse and Flounder.
-Some pretty amazing soft and hard coral can be found, including giant table corals and as this area is quite protected it is an ideal location to undertake dive training.
+Some pretty amazing soft and hard coral can be found.
+Giant table corals abound as this area is quite protected it is an ideal location to undertake training.

-A very large mushroom shaped coral bommie marks the edge of the bay and from here the wall section of the dive site begins, along with the potential for some more challenging dive conditions.
-The nutrient rich water that accompanies strong current makes the wall a favourite playground for Octopus, Nudiebranchs, Frogfish and of course the Mola Mola.
+A very large mushroom shaped coral bommie marks the edge of the bay and from here the wall section of the dive site begins.
+The wall also provides the potential for some more challenging dive conditions.
+The nutrient rich water accompanying strong currents makes the wall a marine life treasure trove.
+A favourite playground for Octopus, Nudibranchs, Frogfish and of course the Mola Mola.

-Gamat Bay is perhaps the smallest dive site around the islands, but is also one of the few dives where you are not too affected by the currents in the shallow depths of the bay.
+Gamat Bay is perhaps the smallest dive site around the islands.
+It is also one of the few dives where you are not too affected by the currents in the shallow depths of the bay.
 Here in the bay we find a sandy bottom and a profusion of beautiful soft corals, gorgonians and table coral.
-We can spend time here exploring and searching for invertebrates, nudibranchs and other macro, a wonderland for photographers.
+We can spend time here exploring and searching for invertebrates, nudibranchs and other macro life.
+A true wonderland for photographers.

-As we work our way out of the mouth of the bay and onto the steep slope, we find large coral bommies and will also start to encounter stronger conditions.
-The current here attracts larger marine life such as schools of Surgeonfish and Batfish along with Reef Sharks, Turtles and during the season a good opportunity to see Mola Mola at depth.
+As we work our way out of the mouth of the bay and onto the steep slope, we find large coral bommies and start to encounter stronger conditions.
+The current here attracts larger marine life such as schools of Surgeonfish and Batfish along with Reef Sharks and Turtles.
+During the season, Gamat provides a good opportunity to see Mola Mola at depth.

 Located on the East side of Nusa Ceningan, this spectacular wall drops to a dizzying depth of 170m.
-The water flowing out of the nearby mangroves in combination with the deep waters of the channel, create a nutrient rich feed for the plethora of healthy corals and marine life.
+The water here flows out of the nearby mangroves.
+In combination with the deep waters of the channel it creates nutrient rich waters for the plethora of healthy corals and marine life.